Global Gateway & Civil Society

 Strengthened connections with end users can also enable the EU to mitigate long-term political and financial risk and embed the Global Gateway’s impact in partner countries.
 By involving civil society, we ensure projects respond to the local development agenda, address local communities’ needs, deliver optimal results and uphold the core principle of doing no harm.

-In October 2023, the Global Gateway Civil Society and Local Authorities Advisory Platform (GG CSO/LA Platform) was established to assist the European Commission to ensure that the Global Gateway as a values-based strategy contributes to sustainable investments, delivering on its goals in line with its principles.
+In October 2023, the Global Gateway Civil Society and Local Authorities Advisory Platform (GG CSOs & LAs Platform) was established to assist the European Commission to ensure that the Global Gateway as a values-based strategy contributes to sustainable investments, delivering on its goals in line with its principles.

-The Advisory Platform is a space for civil society and local authorities to provide feedback on Global Gateway rollout within the different investment priorities and geographic contexts, and to exchange with the European Commission on opportunities to engage in country-level Global Gateway partnerships, complementing consultations locally and making sure that a fully inclusive approach is taken.
+The Advisory Platform is a space for civil society and local authorities to provide feedback on Global Gateway rollout within the different investment priorities and geographic contexts, and to exchange with the European Commission on opportunities to engage in country-level Global Gateway partnerships, The Platform complements CSO-LA consultations locally by the EU Delegations and makes sure that a fully inclusive approach is taken in the implementation of the GG strategy and related flagships.